table1/framework-site/content/collections/doc_functions/scaffold.md

   5. **Installs packages** - Any missing packages from the `packages` list
   6. **Loads packages** - Attaches all configured packages
   7. **Sources functions** - Loads all `.R` files from `functions/` directory
-  8. **Creates config object** - Makes `config` available in global environment

   After `scaffold()` completes, you have access to:
   - All packages listed in settings.yml
   - All functions from your `functions/` directory
-  - The `config` object for accessing settings via `config("key")`
   - Database connections configured in your project
 usage: 'scaffold(config_file = NULL)'
 value: |-

   Invisibly returns NULL.
-The main effects are side effects: loading packages, sourcing functions, and creating the `config` object.
+The main effects are side effects: loading packages and sourcing functions.
 source_file: R/scaffold.R
 is_exported: true
 is_common: true